Latest SeedProd News

 Step 1.
 Install and Activate SeedProd Landing Page Builder

-Once the plugin was active, I navigated to the SeedProd » Settings page and pasted in my license key to complete the setup.
+Once the plugin is active, navigate to the SeedProd » Settings page and paste in your license key to complete the setup.

-Then I just had to click the Verify Key button to finish.
+Then click the Verify Key button to finish.

 Step 2.
 Choose a Landing Page Template

-With the plugin activated, my next step was to select a template.
-To do this, I went to SeedProd » Landing Pages and clicked on the Add New Landing Page button.
+With the plugin activated, your next step is to select a template.
+To do this, go to SeedProd » Landing Pages and click on the Add New Landing Page button.

-This opened up a library of professionally designed landing page templates.
+This opens up a library of professionally designed landing page templates.

-To find a suitable design for this demonstration, I clicked the ‘Sales’ filter and chose the ‘eBook Sales Page’ template.
+To find a suitable design, I click the ‘Sales’ filter and chose the ‘eBook Sales Page’ template.

-After I found the design I liked, I hovered over it and clicked the checkmark icon.
+After you find the design you like, hover over it and click the checkmark icon.

-A popup appeared asking me to enter a page name and URL.
-After filling that out, I clicked on the Save and Start Editing the Page button to launch the builder.
+A popup appears asking you to enter a page name and URL.
+After filling that out, click on the Save and Start Editing the Page button to launch the builder.

 Step 3.
 Add a Stripe Payment Gateway Button

-Once the template loaded, I was in the SeedProd visual page builder.
+Once the template loads, you will see the SeedProd visual page builder.

 The layout is intuitive, with content blocks on the left and a live preview of my page on the right.
 Customizing anything was as simple as clicking on it.
 For example, I clicked the main headline and just typed my new text directly on the preview.

-With the template loaded, I searched for the Payment Button block in the left-hand panel and dragged it right onto my page.
+With the template loaded, search for the Payment Button block in the left-hand panel and drag it right onto your page.
+This block is ideal for selling single items, like an eBook or a webinar ticket, rather than a full cart of products.

-After placing the block, its settings opened on the left.
-I clicked the Connect with Stripe button to link my account.
-This took me to the Stripe website to authorize the connection, and then it sent me right back to the editor once I was done.
+After placing the block, its settings will open on the left.
+Click the Connect with Stripe button.
+This takes you to the Stripe website where you can link your existing account or create a new one.
+It sends you right back to the editor once you are done.

-After getting the payment settings right, I continued to customize the page design until I was happy with it.
-Most importantly, I remembered to hit the Save button in the top-right corner to save my changes.
+After getting the payment settings right, continue to customize the page design until you are happy with it.
+Remember to hit the Save button in the top-right corner to save your changes.

 Save changes to your landing page with payment gateway